CuriousYoda/forum-image-scraper/README.md

 - Verify "inputs.properties" and save.
 - Double click "forum-image-scraper.exe"
 - If double clicking doesn't work, open a commpand line prompt and run it by typing "forum-image-scraper.exe".
 This way you will be able to see if there any issues with your property file.
+- Images will be downloaded to a folder one directory up.
+Folder structure will be as follows.
+    - SiteName
+        - ThreadName
+            - Page

 ## How to develop and package
 - "forum-image-scraper.py" contains the entire script.
 Pyinstaller is used to generate the "exe" file